jtarchie/site/written/resume/index.md

 - [Tech Blog](https://jtarchie.com/posts)

-I'm a full-stack engineer and tech lead with experience in hiring, building, and mentoring product teams.
-I also emphasize a mindset of creating a product to understand and solve a customer's problem.
-I've successfully made applications for different business domains from audiences of one to millions.
+I'm a full-stack engineer and tech lead with experience in hiring, building, and mentoring product teams, enabling the successful delivery of applications serving single users to millions.
+I've learned that problem-solving, communication, and collaboration can be as important as technology.

 ## Technical Skills